Congress established the Territory of Minnesota. Slavery was prohibited in the new territory.

 President Jimmy Carter posthumously awarded the Presidential Medal of Freedom to Senator and Vice President Hubert H. Humphrey for his "passion for social justice," his "joyous love of his fellow human beings," and for ennobling the political process.

 The Senate formally unveiled a marble bust of former vice president Hubert H. Humphrey in the Capitol.
 Part of the Senate Vice Presidential Bust Collection, the bust was carved by Walker Kirtland Hancock and had been completed in 1982.

 Senator Rudy Boschwitz of Wayzata was chosen to serve as chairman of the Republican Senatorial Campaign Committee.
 He held that position for two years.

 The Senate commissioned a marble bust of former vice president Walter F. Mondale for the Senate Vice Presidential Bust Collection.
 The marble bust was carved by artist Judson R. Nelson and placed in the Capitol in 1988.

 Senator David F. Durenberger of Minneapolis was denounced for reprehensible conduct, and for bringing the Senate into dishonor and disrepute.
-Durbenberger was charged with unnethical conduct in connection with his business transactions, failure to report receipt of travel expenses, acceptance of prohibited gifts of limousine service for personal use, and conversion of campaign funds to personal use.
-Durenberger, who had served in the Senate since November 8, 1978, did not run for reelection in 1994.
+Durenberger, whose term had started on November 8, 1978, did not run for reelection in 1994.